ExCL-Docs/excl-user-docs/quick-start-guides/ThinLinc.md

 ## Potential Issues you may encounter

-If you use Gnome and not have access to the module command when you start a terminal session over ThinLinc web, then your terminal session may not be configured as a login session.
+If you use Gnome and do not have access to the module command when you start a terminal session over ThinLinc web, then your terminal session may not be configured as a login session.
 To resolve

 1. Right click on the terminal icon on the left side of your screen
 2. In Preferences -> Unnamed, make sure `Run command as a login shell` is checked.